richmahn/en_tn/1pe/02/intro.md

 #### Special concepts in this chapter ####

 ##### Stones #####

-Stones are used in Scripture to describe the church.
-Jesus is the cornerstone.
-The apostles and prophets are the foundation.
-In this chapter, Christians are the stones used to continue to build the church.
+The Bible uses a building made of large stones as a metaphor for the church.
+Jesus is the cornerstone, the most important stone.
+The apostles and prophets are the foundation, the part of the building on which all the other stones rest.
+In this chapter, Christians are the stones that make up the walls of the building.
+(See: [[rc://en/ta/man/translate/figs-metaphor]] and [[rc://en/tw/dict/bible/kt/cornerstone]] and [[rc://en/tw/dict/bible/other/foundation]])

 #### Important figures of speech in this chapter ####

-##### Milk and solid food #####
+##### Milk and babies #####

-This is an image used to describe maturity in Christ.
-It compares the immature Christian to a baby who is only able to drink milk.
-Immature Christians are not mature enough to handle solid foods, which are the more complex teachings about Jesus.
-Instead, they have chosen not to grow so they remain like babies who only drink milk, the simpler and more basic teachings about Jesus.
+When Peter tells his readers to "long for pure spiritual milk," he is using the metaphor of a baby who cannot yet eat solid food.
+He wants to tell the readers that they are only able to understand simple things about living to please God.
 (See: [[rc://en/ta/man/translate/figs-metaphor]])

-#### Other possible translation difficulties in this chapter ####

-##### "You are now the people of God" #####
-Some scholars believe this indicates the church has replaced Israel in the plans of God.
-Other scholars believe there are more than one "people of God."
-(See: [[rc://en/tw/dict/bible/kt/peopleofgod]])

 ## Links: ##